Tuesday, June 9, 2026

 13th Age

 We’re getting close to the end of epic tier in the Teachers from the Court campaign that’s mentioned several times in 13th Age 2e.
-Jonathan started the campaign to test the living dungeon he’d written as the intro adventure at the back of the Gamemaster’s Guide.
-We liked our characters and wanted to keep playing so Paul Hughes took over as GM for the next nine levels!
+We started the campaign to test the living dungeon Jonathan wrote as the intro adventure at the back of the Gamemaster’s Guide.
+We liked our characters and wanted to keep playing so Paul Hughes transformed the dungeon run into a full campaign.
 Early in adventure tier, we posed as instructors from the Court of Stars sent to educate the half-elf children of our primary contact.
 We needed a cover-story because we’d entered a contested zone where the forces of the evil Diabolist/Archmage visited the town for supplies.
 ‘The Teachers from the Court’ became our nom de guerre, even after we’d qualified for several other higher ranking titles in the Elf Queen’s service.

 When we don’t have a full crew, I’ve been running my deviant Arduin game, 13th Arduin, aka Arduin, Blessed Arduin.